 Samantha hails from Pittsburgh, Pennsylvania.
 She received her MFA from the University of New Hampshire in 2018, where she was a writing instructor and taught composition and poetry courses.
 She also coordinated the MFA reading series Read Free or Die in Portsmouth, New Hampshire, and read for the program's literary journal, Barnstorm.
 She was a recipient of the 2018 Summer Teaching Assistant Fellowship, which supported her research on the representation of the Pittsburgh dialect in poetry.
 She has taught writing courses at Great Bay Community College, and also works as a developmental editor.
 Currently, she is the Associate Director of the Connors Writing Center at UNH, where she collaborates with undergraduate and graduate students to help them develop transferable writing skills and passion for writing and research.
 She serves on the Steering Committee of the Northeast Writing Centers Association, and provides support for the UNH Writing Committee and Writing Program.

-Samantha's first book, Confluence, is forthcoming with Broadstone Books in spring 2021.
-Her work has appeared or is forthcoming in Rattle, The Missouri Review, Appalachian Heritage, On the Seawall, Hobart Pulp, Radar Poetry, Penn Review, Literary Accents, and Rust+Moth, among others.
+Samantha's first full-length collection of poetry, Confluence, is forthcoming with Broadstone Books in February 2021.
+Her work has appeared or is forthcoming in The Missouri Review, Appalachian Review, On the Seawall, Hobart Pulp, Radar Poetry, Penn Review, Literary Accents, and Rust+Moth, among others.
 She is the recipient of a Teach!
 Write!
 Play!
 Fellowship from the Martha's Vineyard Institute for Creative Writing; additionally, she was a finalist in the 2020 Tupelo Press Four Quartets: Poetry in the Pandemic Open Call, and her manuscript was deemed a Manuscript of Extraordinary Merit in the 2019 Tupelo Press Open Reading Period.
 She is the recipient of the 2018 Dick Shea Memorial Award for Poetry, as judged by Shelley Girdner.

 A former member of the Appalachian Mountain Club hut croo, Samantha enjoys hiking and trail running in the White Mountains.
 She lives in New Hampshire with her dog, Moose.

 University of New Hampshire, Department of English, Durham, NH